By Pat Lowinger

 Upon seizing the throne, Antiochus ordered the minting of new coinage which bore his image.
 This had been the norm for previous rulers of the empire.
 However, in Antiochus’ case, these newly minted coins were markedly different than those of his predecessors (Houghton 2016: 241-42).
 These new coins while bearing many typically Greek conventions, bore the additional legend of ΘΕΟΥ ΕΠΙΦΑΝΟΥΣ (Theos Epiphanes), which is most commonly (directly) translated as “God Manifest” or more descriptively as “God (divinity) Manifest in the Flesh” (Montanari 2015).”
 By formal pronouncement through this newly minted silver and bronze coinage, Antiochus was not only declaring his own divinity but also invoking the protective patronage of none other than Zeus himself.

-One particularly illustrative and beautifully preserved sample is contained within the collection of the American Numismatic Society (Identifier 1908.115.1, see attached image).
+One particularly illustrative and beautifully preserved sample is contained within the collection of the American Numismatic Society (Identifier 1908.115.1, see Images 1 & 2).
 The denomination of this particular coin is a silver tetradrachm, measuring 16.61 grams, and an average diameter of 30 millimetres.
-The coin is believed to have been minted at Antioch on the Orontes based upon its mint legend.
+The coin is was minted at Antioch on the Orontes as indicated by its mint legend.
 The archival information dates the minting of the coin near the end of Antiochus’ reign (c.
 167-164 BCE).
 The obverse of the coin bears the image of a youthful (non-bearded) Antiochus in right profile.
 This was typical with personal portraits placed upon coinage throughout antiquity.
 On the reverse the image of Zeus enthroned is prominently portrayed.
-In Zeus’ right hand he holds the goddess Nike (in minuet form).
+In his right hand Zeus holds a diminutive image of the goddess Nike.
+See Image 3 below.
 In addition, the legend contains three separate lines of Classical Greek text (listed in no particular order).
 The first, ΘΕΟΥ ΕΠΙΦΑΝΟΥΣ (Theos Epiphanes), has already been translated and discussed above.
 The second ΒΑΣΙΛΕΩΣ ΑΝΤΙΟΧΟΥ (Basileus Antiochus) which translates as “King” or “Emperor” (Montanari 2015).
 The third line, located under the seated image of Zeus, is ΝΙΚΗΦΟΡΟΥ (Nikephoros) which is most often translated as “Bringer (or Bearer) of Victory” (Montanari 2015).

 While the quantity, purity, rate of recall and issuance of ancient coinage can yield significant information about the internal and external strength of an ancient economy, that type analysis often relies upon a considerable sample size to be authoritative.
 Individually, as in the case discussed above, an individual coin can provide significant information regarding the nature of the land, its people and its ruler.
-Was Antiochus, as recorded by Livy, a devoted follower of the god Zeus to whom he built spectacular temples at Athens and Antioch (Livy, Periochae, 41)?
-Antiochus’ personal piety alone was an unlikely source of the Zeus-Nike images placed upon Seleucid coinage issued during his reign.
+Was Antiochus, as recorded by Livy, a devoted follower of the god Zeus?
+Is this why he comissioned the the building of temples dedicated to Zeus at Athens and Antioch (Livy, Periochae, 41)?
+Antiochus’ personal piety alone in an insufficient explanation for the Zeus-Nike images placed upon Seleucid coinage issued during his reign.
 It was a multifaceted piece of propaganda.
 The Emperor Antiochus was a divine or semi-divine being.
 Almighty Zeus would protect the kingdom.
 Nike, the personification of victory, would insure future victories.
 All this religious, political and dynastic information was contained upon an unassuming and relatively small silver coin.

 Reference and Citations: